TimewarpVAE: Simultaneous Time-Warping and Representation Learning of Trajectories: Neural Network Formulation

+We propose a regularization penalty on the time-warper $\phi$ to choose among the degenerate solutions.
+The proposed penalty is on $\int_0^1 \left(\phi'(t)-1\right) \log\left( \phi'(t)\right)\,dt$.
 That regularization contains the function $g(x) = (x-1)\log(x)$ applied to the slope $\phi'(t)$, integrated over each point $t$.
-That function $g(x)$ is concave-up for $x>0$ and takes on a minimum at $x=1$, thus encouraging the slope of $\phi$ to be near $1$.
-This function has the nice symmetric property that regularizing $\phi(t)$ using this function gives the exact same regularization as regularizing $\phi^{-1}(s)$.
-This symmetry is proven in Appendix~\ref{sec:equivInverse}.
+That function $g(x)$ is concave-up for $x>0$ and takes on a minimum at $x=1$, encouraging the slope of $\phi$ to be near $1$.
+This formulation has the symmetric property that regularizing $\phi(t)$ gives the exact same regularization as regularizing $\phi^{-1}(s)$.
+This symmetry is proven in the Appendix.
 For each trajectory $x_i$ our time-warper $\phi$ is stepwise linear with $K$ equally-sized segments with slopes $\Theta_1=h(x_i)_1,\ldots,\Theta_k=h(x_i)_K$.
 Thus, the regularization integral for the time-warper associated with $x_i$ is